kalleknast/HE-ML/HEML.md

 [github repo](https://github.com/kimandrik/HEML)

+## Conclusion

-The routines rely on a leveled HE scheme.
+HEML relies on a leveled HE scheme.
 * Leveled HE schemes allows up to L multiplications, i.e. they have a bounded circuit depth.
 * "Normal" HE allow a unlimited number of multiplications, i.e. can evaluate any circuit.

 This reliance on a leveled HE scheme limits the number of weight updates that can be done.
-However, for a multi-layer neural network the number of weight updates cannot be limited, making leveled HE schemes unsuitlable for this purpose (unless the updatel limit is very high).
+However, for a multi-layer neural network to reach high accuracy the number of weight updates cannot be limited, making leveled HE schemes unsuitlable for this purpose (unless the updatel limit is very high).

-## Conclusion

 ## Installation
 Install dependencies